TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 ### vms_in_leap_protection_policy
 - Create the number of VMs specified and implement a Leap Protection Policy
 - Prerequisites: This module requires 2 Clusters be registered to the Prism Central.
 Disaster Recovery for the Local AZ must be enabled.
 This can be done by going to Prism Central -> Data Protection -> Recovery Plan -> Enable Disaster Recovery.
+- NOTE: ACTIVE WORK IS HAPPENING ON THIS MODULE AND IT IS NOT COMPLETE.

 ### Tested Versions